Simple holiday safety tips

 - Follow the 1-to-4 rule for extension ladders: for every four feet the ladder rises, move the base out one foot from the structure.

-- Always keep three point of contact on the ladder: two hands and one foot, or two feet and one hand.
+- Always keep three points of contact on the ladder: two hands and one foot, or two feet and one hand.

 Even with all those Christmas tree fires, cooking equipment is the leading cause of home fires and injuries.
-Most fires occur on Thanksgiving, followed by the day before Thanksgiving and then Christmas day.
-Here are some holiday fire safety tips:
+According to the NFPA, many fires occur on Thanksgiving, Christmas day and Christmas Eve.
+Here are some things to remember:

 - Avoid using candles if possible.
 Consider using battery-operated ones.